StuartsProjects/StuartsProjects.github.io/_posts/2020-02-20-just-how-long-can-a-sensor-battery-last.md

 **Update:** June 20th 2020: After 6 months of operation the 155mAhr battery has dropped from 4218mV to 3898mV.
 Its dropped only 30mV in the last month.

+**Update:** August 20th 2020: After 8 months of operation the 155mAhr battery has dropped from 4218mV to 3858mV.
+Its dropped only 40mV in the last 2 months.

 Stuart Robinson